2 x 45-minute Periods

 Introduce to your students that Mio, the engineer must take into consideration many things when planning a bridge or even fixing an old bridge.
 Ask your students the following questions:

 How long must the bridge be?
 What is the water like?
 What is the land around the water like?
 Rocky, muddy, sandy?
 What materials should be used to build the bridge?
 What style should the bridge be?
 How can we cross over safely without going into the water?

-Pass out straws and Strawbees to your students to start to build a bridge between the two surfaces.
-Students can assemble simple bridges by connecting straws with 2-Legged Strawbees and make long rows of them.
-They can also slide straws through the heads of the 2-Legged Strawbees to build a basic form that will give the bridge strength.
+Pass out construction pipes and Strawbees to your students to start to build a bridge between the two surfaces.
+Students can assemble simple bridges by connecting construction pipes with 2-Legged Strawbees and make long rows of them.
+They can also slide construction pipes through the heads of the 2-Legged Strawbees to build a basic form that will give the bridge strength.

 Remind your students that the challenge is to build a bridge between two surfaces, such as stools, tables, or even cardboard boxes.

 Have your students place their bridges on top of both surfaces to make sure Mio can cross over!
 Ask your students, "Do we see holes on the bridge?"
 If they say yes, have them point where they are and try to patch them up with paper or even laying down more construction pipes.
 This will allow Mio to cross safely over.